23f1001617/markdown-test/README.md

 Generated app for:

-> Create a webpage that converts input.md into HTML and displays it inside #markdown-output.
+> Create a static page that loads input.md from attachments, converts it to HTML, and displays it inside #markdown-output with inline CSS and JS.

 ---
 MIT License